nicoespeon/understandlegacycode.com/content/blog/what-is-legacy-code-is-it-code-without-tests.md

 This is an insight from years of experience.

 Why is Feathers saying that?
 Because without tests, it's usually very hard to know everything a code can do.

 If you need to understand what the code is doing, you need to read it carefully, play the computer in your head and envision all the possible scenarios.
 You can also test it manually to see what it does.
-In the end, code without tests is indeed hard to understand.
-Especially if you didn't write it.
+Generally, code without tests is tricky to change without introducing a regression somewhere.

 I like this definition.
 But I think it's not complete.